rxue/learning-dirary/books/theory/introduction-to-algorithms/4ed/README.md

  BFS    | YES       | NO        | NO        | tree of shortest path
  DFS    | YES       | YES       | YES       | forest, several trees

-Execution of DFS does not need *source vertex* like that of BFS
+Execution of DFS does not need *source vertex* like that of BFS, because

+>  the search may repeat from multiple sources